Primary Supervisor: Dr Andre Pires da Silva, School of Life Sciences

 Note: Given the limited access to the laboratory due to the coronavirus, there is flexibility in this project to have a large bioinformatics component.

-BBSRC Strategic Research Priority: Understanding of Health, Ageing
+BBSRC Strategic Research Priority: Integrated understanding of health: Ageing

 Techniques that will be undertaken during the project: